 CALLITRIS INTRATROPICA Blue Cypress Oil.
 Essential oil widely used in Australia for its woody fragrance and antibacterial properties.
 A natural disinfectant and freshener, blue cypress oil makes an excellent addition to bath products and room deodorizers.

-CAMELLIA JAPONICA White Camellia Oil.
+CAMELLIA SINENSIS OIL, CAMELLIA JAPONICA OIL White Camellia Oil.
 Rich oil extracted from the white camellia flower, cultivated in the villages of China and Japan and used in hair and skin care formulations for thousands of years.
 A superb moisturizer and nutrient for hair and skin, it has antioxidant properties.

 CANANGA ODORATA Ylang Ylang Oil.
 Essential oil used for its skin-soothing properties and spicy floral scent.